-DIY Huge & Inexpensive Hoop-Style Greenhouse
+Huge & Inexpensive Hoop-Style DIY Greenhouse

-We have featured several DIY greenhouse tutorials in the past, from a quite expensive barn style greenhouse through to a cheap plastic sheet greenhouse.
 This tutorial from ‘Alberta Home Gardening’ is the first tutorial for a very big greenhouse, though.
 You could easily grow enough tender fruit and vegetables in a greenhouse of this size to feed the whole family.
 This greenhouse is the ideal size for a family homestead.

-This DIY greenhouse is 12′ by 32′ and the total cost came in at under $400. $400 is a lot of money, but to purchase a greenhouse like this would cost $3000+, and a greenhouse of this size will allow you to grow a whole range of crops in large quantities.
+This DIY greenhouse is 12′ by 32′ and the total cost came in at under $400. $400 is a lot of money, but to purchase a greenhouse like this one, would cost $3000+, and a greenhouse of this size will allow you to grow a whole range of crops in large quantities.
 If you are serious about growing enough food for your family, I highly recommend getting a greenhouse around this size.
 Check out the awesome step-by-step tutorial below.

 FREE DIY Plastic Bottle Greenhouse Plans

 So this is pretty awesome, but I hear some of you saying – that’s a huge amount of soda to get through to build a greenhouse!
-And of course you are right, but I don’t for one moment expect anyone to be able to build this greenhouse with just the soda bottles they save… That would be crazy!
+And of course, you are right, but I don’t for one moment expect anyone to be able to build this greenhouse with just the soda bottles they save… That would be crazy!
 But there are ways.

 For example – my daughter’s school is building this greenhouse.
-Between all the staff and kids they managed to get all the plastic bottled they needed in a few weeks.
-You can ask friends and family to save their bottles, you could ask local businesses to save their bottles, you could even go to your local recycling center and see if you can take a load off their hands.
+Between the staff and kids, they managed to get all the plastic bottled they needed in a few weeks.
+You can ask friends and family to save their bottles, you could ask local businesses to save their bottles, you could even go to your local recycling centre and see if you can take a load off their hands.
 Where there’s a will, there’s a way.
 Download the FREE DIY build plans on the link below.